webplatform/docs/concepts/programming/drawing_images_onto_canvas/index.md

         return;
     }

-    // we just need only one file and ignore the others var file = files[0];
+    // we just need one file and ignore the others var file = files[0];

     // make sure we got a image file